 Family Friction and Legal Disputes

-One of the most immediate consequences of disinheritance is the potential for family friction.
-Disputes can arise between the disinherited individual and other family members, particularly those who have been favoured in the will.
-This friction can sometimes escalate into legal disputes, where the disinherited party may contest the will under the Inheritance (Provision for Family and Dependants) Act.
+One of the most immediate consequences of disinheritance is the potential for bitter family conflict.
+Disputes frequently arise between the disinherited child and siblings or other relatives who have been named in the will.
+These disputes can escalate into formal legal proceedings under the Inheritance (Provision for Family and Dependants) Act 1975.

 Impact on Family Relationships